Mold Sickness & Illness

 In a 2010 study, 15 individuals were documented to develop ADHD and slowed reaction time after exposure to mycotoxins.
-A neurological test called Test of Variables of Attention (TOVA) was used to spot ADHD, many of the test subjects exhibited brain dysfunction that mirrored established ADHD indicators.
-If mold can cause ADHD in adults, just image what it can do to the developing mind of a child.
+Researchers used a neurological test called the Test of Variables of Attention (which is used to spot ADHD).
+The results showed that many of the test subjects exhibited brain dysfunction that mirrored established ADHD indicators.
+If mold can caused ADHD-like defects in adults, just imagine what it can do to the developing mind of a child.

 In a remarkably conclusive 2003 study, 100 participants were exposed to mold toxins.
-Tests showed that every single one of the subjects experienced some form of health issue after exposure.
-Respiratory signs (e.g., rhinorrhea, sinus tenderness, wheezing), neurological dysfunction (e.g., inability to stand on the toes or to walk a straight line with eyes closed, as well as short-term memory loss) and neurological impairment (abnormalities in short-term memory, executive function/judgment, concentration, and hand/eye coordination) were all documented.
+Tests showed that every single one of the subjects experienced some form of health issue are exposure.
+Respiratory issues (rhinorrhea, sinus tenderness, wheezing), neurological dysfunction (inability to stand on their toes or walk in a straight line with their eyes closed), neurological impairment (loss of short-term memory, impaired executive judgement, lack of concentration and limited hand/eye coordination) were all documented.

 Health Effects of Mold on Children

 Children’s immune systems are not fully developed, making them more susceptible to mold sickness and illnesses.
 Mold toxins increase brain inflammation on the temporal lobe of the brain – the area responsible for understanding human speech.
-Clearly, mold exposure is detrimental to children’s learning ability.
+Clearly, mold exposure is harmful to a child’s ability to learn.

-Take into account the ADHD study above: if mold exposure can cause ADHD in adults, just image what it can do to the developing mind of a child.
+Take into account the ADHD study from above – if mold exposure can cause ADHD in adults, just imagine what it can do to the developing mind of a child.
 There has been a 53% increase in ADHD cases in the last ten years.
-While it’s likely some of this is media hype, there are clear indicators and scientific evidence that exposure to mold is partly responsible for ADHD diagnoses in children.
+While it’s likely that some of this is media hype, there are clear indicators and scientific evidence that exposure to mold is partly responsible for the rising number of ADHD cases in children.

-Given the scientific evidence, long-term mold exposure poses too many serious health risks to continue living or working in a mold-contaminated building.
+Given the scientific evidence, long-term mold exposure poses too many serious health risks for people to continue living or working in a mold-contaminated building.